MartinPankraz/ABAP-Developer-Day/student/quest0.md

 While working in Teams and chatting with colleagues it might be required for you to quickly lookup the status of a specific Order.
 You could switch back and forth between Teams and the Online Shop, but it would be much easier to just ask a Bot about the status.
 Leveraging the very same connections that we previously used, we will then use the Bot Framework Composer to create a very simply bot that allows you to fetch details from an Order and display it interactively in Teams.

+## Quest 6 - Automatically pre-fill your invoice drafted in Microsoft Word with master data from SAP

-## Quest 6 - Approach the last quest with a bang and improve one of the most dusted and slow processes there is -> automatically pre-fill your invoice drafted in Microsoft Word with master data from SAP
+Approach the last quest with a bang and improve one of the most dusted and slow processes there ii.

-Now that the order is place and a purchase requisition has -- hopefully -- been created, we might need to write an Invoice or contact the buyer.
-In our case we are using Word to write this letter, but in order to fetch the correct information from the Online Shop, we create an Add-in to Word that enables the user to connect to the SAP System directly from Word and paste the content in the document itself.
+Now that the order is place and a purchase requisition has been created, we might need to write an Invoice or contact the buyer.
+In our case we are using Microsoft Word to write this letter, but in order to fetch the correct information from the Online Shop, we create an Add-in to Word that enables the user to connect to the SAP System directly from Word and paste the content in the document itself.

-## What we have so far -- the Online Shop
+## What we have so far -- the SAP Online Shop

 As a new front end to our SAP S/4HANA System we have created a RAP application where users can create orders.
 The Online Shop was developed...